-l, understand and agree that my employer, Falls County, may deduct money from my pay for reason s that fall into the following categories:
+THE REST OF THE PARTY OF THE PA understand and agree that my employer, Falls County, may deduct money from my pay for reasons tha t fall into the following categories:

-- My share of the premiums for the County's group medical plan and any premiums due for the supplemental insurance plan(s) in which I choose to enroll myself and/or my dependents. - My share of contributions into mandated retirement plans that are sponsored, controlled, or managed by the County as well as supplemental deferred compensation plans in which I choose to participate. - 3.
-Reimbursement to the County for any overpayment of wages or of reimbursement expenses that were paid in error to me for any reason. - The cost to replace uniforms if I fail to return them during active employment or upon termination of my employment. - 5.
-The cost of repairing or replacing any County supplies, materials, equipment, money, or other property that I may lose, fail to return, take without appropriate authorization from the County during my employment, or damage due to negligence (other than normal wear and tear) as determined by my Department Head.
+- 1. My share of the premiums for the County's group medical plan and any premiums due for the supplemental insurance plan(s) in which I choose to enroll myself and/or my dependents. - 2.
+My share of contributions into mandated retirement plans that are sponsored, controlled, or managed by the County as well as supplemental deferred compensation plans in which I choose to participate. - 3.
+Reimbursement to the County for any overpayment of wages or of reimbursement expenses that were paid in error to me for any reason. - 4.
+The cost to replace uniforms if I fail to return them during active employment or upon termination of my employment. - 5.
+The cost of repairing or replacing any County supplies, materials, equipment, money, or other property that I may lose, fall to return, take without appropriate authorization from the County during my employment, or damage due to negligence (other than normal wear and tear) as determined by my Department Head.